-- The Teyvat Collective Network refers to the collective entity formed by all constituent servers and the TCN Hub
+- The Teyvat Collective Network (TCN) refers to the collective entity formed by all constituent servers and the TCN Hub.

 - The Teyvat Collective Network Council (or just the council) refers to the designated group of representatives.

-- The Observer Committee refers to elected official administrators of the council itself who carry out official/administrative actions and tasks[link].
+- The Observer Committee refers to elected, official administrators of the council who carry out official and administrative duties and tasks.

-- HQ refers to the private server belonging to the council which is used for internal operations and collaboration/communication.
+- HQ refers to the private server which belongs to the council and is used for internal operations, collaboration, and communication.

-- The TCN Hub refers to the public server which serves to provide a medium of communication between the council and TCN members and the general public.
+- The TCN Hub refers to the public server which serves as a medium of communication for the council, TCN members, and the general public.

-The objective of the TCN is to unite mains servers and facilitate communication, collaboration, and the sharing of information and resources to enable stable, healthy communities.
+The objective of the TCN is to unite mains-style servers and facilitate communication, collaboration, and the sharing of information and resources to enable stable, healthy communities.

 - Information — The TCN seeks to provide information on ongoing events, incidents, and problematic users, and help and resources for technical issues, staff management, and community management and building.

-- Connections - The TCN seeks to provide a space for Genshin Impact communities to maintain close relationships, offer a direct line of communication for coordination for events and other collaborations and unite community managers in the collective pursuit of building strong, healthy environments for respective communities.
+- Connections — The TCN seeks to provide a space for Genshin Impact communities to maintain close relationships, offer a direct line of communication for coordination of events and other ollaborations, and unite community managers in the collective pursuit of building strong, healthy environments for their communities.

 The objective of the TCN Council is to provide the space to allow the TCN's objectives to be realized, provide help and resources, and promote and uphold the TCN's reputation, stability, and future.

-- Communication - The Council seeks to establish and maintain communication between communities to facilitate the goals of the network.
+- Communication — The council seeks to establish and maintain communication between communities to facilitate the goals of the TCN.

-- Promotion - The Council seeks to promote and uphold the TCN's reputation and stability as well as maintain its growth and development.
+- Promotion — The council seeks to promote and uphold the TCN's reputation and stability and maintain its growth and development.

-- Growth - The Council seeks to discuss and develop methods to grow the TCN both in terms of its size (number of servers) and its ability to provide resources and meet its goals for its constituent servers.
+- Growth — The council seeks to discuss and develop methods to grow the TCN, both in its size and its ability to provide resources and meet its goals.

-The TCN may choose to partner with other entities case-by-case but this is a very special consideration.
-This is only done if the other entity has something to provide for the network as a whole and/or all of its constituent servers[link].
+The TCN may choose to partner with other entities on a case-by-case basis, but this is a very special consideration.
+This is only done if the other entity has something to provide for the network as a whole and/or all of its constituent servers.
+Read more...

 link Constituent Servers